JoshuaDodds/daren-sns-gateway/README.md

 ## How it works
  - listens for commands from the Daren system
- - queries designated SNS devices for rich telemetry data
+ - queries designated SNS devices for rich telemetry data (uses Service 42 from the Basen spec when querying the SNS module)
  - extracts data and builds a valid Daren formatted dataframe from the SNS response
  - returns that response to the Daren master module.